Frame-Payments/frame-react-native/README.md

 ### `Frame.initialize(options)`

 Initializes the native SDK.
-Must be called before any `present*` method or wallet button.
+Must be called before any `present*` method.
 Call once at app startup (e.g., in your root component's `useEffect`).

 ```ts
 await Frame.initialize({